Savastyl/Deploying-and-Managing-Containers-with-Terraform-and-Portainer/README.md

 ## Usage
 + Clone this repository to your local machine.
 + Navigate to the directory where the cloned repository is located.
 + Open the .tf files and make any necessary modifications to the Docker container configurations.
+In this example, we have included configurations for two containers: nginx and webserver.

 + To access the Nginx container, open your browser and navigate to http://localhost:8080.
 You should see the Nginx welcome page.

 ![Alt text](Media/Screenshot%202023-04-13%20073927.png)